simrenbasra/simys-blog/_posts/2025-08-03-email_genie_part6.md

 </div>

 In the Email Genie series so far, I began by cleaning up the messy email data, removing as much noise as possible.
 After that, I tried out different methods to vectorise the emails and found that Sentence Transformers gave the best results.
-Next, I manually labelled a subset of ~1,000 emails into five categories, based on recurring themes I noticed during my analysis.
+Next, I manually labelled a subset of ~1,000 emails into six categories, based on recurring themes I noticed during my analysis.

 Now comes the part I always look forward to the most… modelling!
 In this post, I’ll walk through the different classification models I experimented with, share how I implemented them, and talk about some of the challenges I ran into along the way.